ElektraInitiative/libelektra/src/plugins/stdioproc/README.md

 To encode keysets and keys we use the format of the `dump` plugin.
 It is important to note that the `dump` plugin is instructed to write the full keynames (normally it removes the parent prefix).
 There is, however, an exception during initialization, which is described in the appropriate section.
-The child-process may also delegate directly to the `dump` plugin, or re-implement the encoding.
+The child process may also delegate directly to the `dump` plugin, or reimplement the encoding.

 The communications protocol used by the plugin has 3 phases: